C-Sim/code_quiz/README.md

 # code_quiz

-Quiz built using JavaScript, Web APIs........
+Quiz built using JavaScript, Web APIs and CSS to render question pages from object content using a loop, render alert to feedback whether correct answer was selected and display high scores from local storage.

 [Deployed GitHub URL](...)